 This is the number one way wineries can be more sustainable.
 Glass bottles filled with liquid are extremely heavy to ship.
 Research shows that manufacturing the glass bottles, transporting them to the winery to be filled, and then shipping those bottles to consumers is the leading source of carbon emissions in the wine industry.
 Clearly, the wine industry needs to start innovating in lighter, bulk packaging.

 Boxed wines contain 4x the wine as a standard glass bottle, but have just half the carbon footprint.
 Most wines are meant to be consumed quickly, which means they don’t need to spend time aging in a cork-sealed bottle.
 According to a New York Times op-ed, if we put 97% of wines that are meant to be consumed within one year into boxes, it would be like removing 400,000 cars from the road for an entire year in terms of greenhouse gas emissions.

 At Really Good Boxed Wine, we’re proud to be doing our part in making the wine industry more sustainable.
 Our recyclable cartons contain 3 liters of wine in a single food-grade bag and are shipped in a lightweight cardboard box.
 Compared to traditional bottles, this reduces the packaging costs by almost 90% and the weight by 50%, making shipping wine a lot better for the environment and your wallet.
 Plus, we’re working with certified sustainable producers based in California, and we’re convinced this is the way all wines should be made.

-Join our waitlist today to buy one of the most eco-friendly wines on the market.
-We’re shipping nationwide this holiday season.
-Cheers!
+Check out our available wines today to buy one of the most eco-friendly wines on the market.